 Shocking Deets: Kartik Aaryan DITCHES Katrina Kaif For His Rumoured Girlfriend Sara Ali Khan?

 Love is in the air for actor Kartik Aaryan and his rumoured girlfriend, Sara Ali Khan.
-The duo is leaving no stones unturned to tell the world how much they mean to each other and right now, their happiness revolves around each other.
+The duo is leaving no stone unturned to tell the world how much they mean to each other and right now, their happiness revolves around each other.
 Amid all the mushiness, we hear Kartik ended up ditching Katrina Kaif and the reason behind his surprising step was none other than Sara Ali Khan.

 Kartik Ditches Katrina

-Apparently, Kartik Aaryan was expected to mark his presence at grand Bali wedding along with Katrina Kaif.
-However, at the nth hours, Kartik called off his plan and decided to stay back in India.
+Apparently, Kartik Aaryan was expected to mark his presence at a grand Bali wedding along with Katrina Kaif.
+However, at the eleventh hour, Kartik called off his plan and decided to stay back in India.

 Was Sara The Reason?